hildebra/MATAFILER/README.md

 ## Important notice

 Please do not use this version of MATAFILER any longer, it can be considered deprecated at this point.
-Please refer instead to our upcoming release of https://github.com/hildebra/MATAF3 (at the time of writing not released yet).
+Please refer instead to our upcoming release of https://github.com/hildebra/MG-TK

 ### License